Marijuana (Cannabis)

 Marijuana Products – Topically Applied

 There are multiple ways to use cannabis medically.
 Most attention has been directed at the three most common methods of use: inhalation via smoking, inhalation via vaporization (vaping), and ingestion of edible products.
-Each method can impact the onset, intensity, and duration of its effects, including psychoactive effects, effects on organ systems, and the addictive potential and side effects associated with use.
-However, there is growing interest and knowledge regarding the topical use of cannabis-based products and their therapeutic benefits.
+Each method can impact the onset, intensity, and duration of its effects, including psychoactive effects, effects on organ systems, addictive potential and side effects associated with use.
+However, there is growing interest regarding the topical use of cannabis-based products and their therapeutic benefits.
+Unfortunately, as with so much of our knowledge regarding medicinal use of marijuana and its constituents, there is little research to guide us with respect to using topically applied cannabis-based products.

 See: LA Marijuana Products – Topicals

-Topical Applications – Safety
+Topical Cannabis Applications – Safety

 In general, the use of topical cannabis-based products is safe, although caveats apply.
 A common obstacle to the use of commercially available over-the-counter (OTC) products, especially CBD, is the lack of oversight FDA regulation.
 There are no standardization processes to ensure that commercially available CBD/hemp oil products are appropriately sourced or prepared.

-Studies assessing commercial OTC CBD products, including oral and topical products, have revealed that the labels are more often than not inaccurate, usually identifying significantly less presence of CBD, but sometimes more.
+Studies assessing commercial OTC CBD products, including oral and topical products, have revealed that the labels are more often than not, inaccurate, usually identifying significantly less presence of CBD, but sometimes more.
 The use of “trusted brands” is encouraged and more importantly, “certificates of analysis (COA)” should be reviewed to confirm accuracy of labeling.
 These COAs should be available from the website or manufacturer.
 Some have recommended purchasing quality CBD/hemp oil products imported from Europe over those made in the United States due to stricter regulations.
 However , a recent study also evaluated European OTC CBD products and found the poor quality control.

 Topically Applied CBD Safety